How many are french speaking countries are in Africa?

 21 French Speaking Countries in Africa

-For you to know all the French-speaking countries in Africa, you will have to stay on this page to the end.
+To know all the French-speaking countries in Africa, you must stay on this page to the end.
 We will describe every francophone nation in Africa.

 There is a lot to learn from those countries, especially if you are so interested in learning French.

 It is one of the West African nations colonized by France.
 They retain French as the official tongue after becoming independent.
 Currently, about 35% of Beninese people speak French.

 However, the Republic of Benin has other indigenous tongues that are largely verbalized across the country.
 These include Fon, Ge, Bariba, Yoruba, Dendi, and the list.

 In Central Africa, the Democratic Republic of the Congo is among the countries that embrace francophone culture and language.
 The country is fine-tuning French as an official tongue.

 It is used within the country’s educational, commercial and social sectors.
 Apart from French, the DRC is home to over 250 dialects such as Kikongo, Swahili, Lingala, Tshiluba, etc.

 Madagascar, the 4th most significant island in the world, is on the eastern pathway from Europe to Asia.
 France has also colonized the country.

 English was their official language until 2010; Malagasy voters endorsed French as their official tongue following their colonial masters.
 Moreover, a majority of nationals speak French.